ethanresnick/json-api/UPGRADING.md

 - As of 3.0, this library requires at least Node v6.
 - Q.Promise's have been replaced with standard ES6 Promises in various places throughout the API.

+### Resource Descriptions
+- labelMappers may now return a (promise for) a partial query and an isSingular flag, rather than an id or array of ids.

+### Subtypes
+- Subtypes will soon be rendered with their parent type in the `type` key, and the subtype in a `meta.labels` key.
+  See comment on the Query type in src/types/index.ts

 ### Response
 - Response.headers.vary and Response.headers.location are not defined, rather than having a null value, if those headers aren't needed for the response.